Leepzig/Leepzig/README.md

 - 👯 I’m looking to collaborate on projects that make someone's life easier.
-- 🤓 I'm currently learning node.js and typscript.
+- 🤓 I'm currently learning node.js.
-- 👨‍💻 I'm working on an app to make your own quizes.
+- 👨‍💻 I'm working on a basic chat app.
 - 📝 Where I blog: https://dev.to/leepzig
 - 🤝 LinkedIn: https://www.linkedin.com/in/andrew-simmons-3194a958/
 - ⚡ Fun fact: I speak Spanish